 painting: 20 minutes

 After the corners and flaps are scored so they bend well, fold the house into a box shape and glue the flap to the inside of the house.
 Then fold the flaps and floor in and glue them.
-Next the flaps to glue on the roof need to fold down and place the roof on top.
+Next, the flaps to glue on the roof need to fold down and place the roof on top.

 After the roof is glued down, you can add a chimney, balcony, dormer windows, or awnings at the windows.
 Give the glue on house time to dry.

 The last step is to paint on the snow.
 Do not cover the whole roof.
-You will want to see some of the coloring underneath.
+You will want to see some of the colorings underneath.
 Paint the snow especially along the edges and pull some icicles down from the corners.